 To be a good politician, you need social engineering skills.
 For example, if you create an effective policy in the healthcare area, people must know how the system works.

 Social engineering is a human-driven process that allows us to make sense of the vast information surrounding us.
-Understanding our surroundings and taking invaluable details helps us make better decisions about the topics most relevant to us.
+Understanding our surroundings and taking invaluable details helps us make better decisions about relevant topics.

 Most of the time, people ask me how politicians get re-elected.
 I believe it has a lot to do with social engineering and influence.

-Politicians need to rely on social engineering when it comes to politics because many factors influence their decisions.
+Politicians must rely on social engineering because many factors influence their decisions.

 What is social engineering, and how it affects society?

-Social engineering uses verbal and non-verbal communication to manipulate a person or an entity into performing actions they would not otherwise perform.
+Social engineering uses verbal and non-verbal communication to manipulate people or entities into performing actions they would not otherwise perform.
 Social engineers can use social media, phone calls, emails, and other means to achieve their goals.

 Social engineering is a psychological manipulation that works through deception and trust.
 It’s used to get people to do things they wouldn’t normally do by tricking them into thinking the person has their best interest at heart or playing on their emotions.